infor-cloud/xtendm3/index.md

 ### Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/pmarsceill/just-the-docs#contributing).
+When contributing to this documentation, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Contact us on [our GitHub repo](https://github.com/infor-cloud/xtendm3/issues).

 #### Thank you to the contributors of Just the Docs!